lanl/phoebus/doc/sphinx/src/governance.rst

   post the inquiries and responses on a public-facing site.
 | All Maintainers will have the option to respond to the inquires; to
-  ensure that someone is responsive to the user inquiries, the team will triage tickets/questions in a regular developer call.
+  ensure that someone is responsive to the user inquiries, the team will triage tickets/questions in developer meetings.

-| Monthly Maintainer meetings will also be an important part of ensuring
+| Subject to availability, monthly Maintainer meetings will also
-  productivity and timeliness of the meeting.
+  be an important part of ensuring productivity and timeliness.
 | Each meeting will last up to 60 minutes.
 We will assess and discuss
   the goals from the previous meeting.
 | In particular, we will take note which goals were completed and which
   were not.
 If there are uncompleted goals, we will assess why they were not completed.
 Next, we will discuss the goals for the upcoming month, quarter, and year.
-| We will decide which goals to move forward during the next month.
+| We will decide which goals to prioritize.
 | All of this will be recorded on an online document which will be
   available to all Maintainers.